Blower Door Test Common Air Leaks

 As the popularity of recessed can lighting continues in homes, these areas represent holes in the ‘thermal barrier’ of a home.
 When properly installed, a gasket is used to seal the can light trim kit reducing leakage around the edges of the can.
 Efforts to seal can lights to the drywall edge help reduce leakage considerably.

 When a hatch or scuttle to access the attic is located within the conditioned space of a home, then the edges of the hatch need to be sealed with weatherstripping and either a weighted, insulated hatch cover installed, or cam locks installed to keep the hatch in place and prevent leakage around the edges of the cover.
+The weather stripping we see most often is an adhesive style tape.
+This is one of the most common air leaks we see.

 When windows are installed, foam sealant needs to be applied around the inside edges of windows to prevent leakage around the trim.
 This is a common installation practice today, but on many older homes and energy audits we perform, leakage around windows can be a significant place where cold air can enter a home.
 Removal of trim and sealing of window edges can help to avoid unwanted drafts.

 Since the entry door on a home is opened and closed thousands of times, it stands to reason that the weatherstripping around the edges of the door can wear over time.
 Ensuring that doors are sealing well with no gaps around the edges helps to prevent drafts and cold air from entering the home.
+This is extremely common air leaks

 When heat ducts run through unconditioned spaces, such as crawlspaces, leaks around the joints and seams in the ducting can represent a large leakage area in a home.
 Not only can this represent a pathway for cold air to enter a home, but when the furnace is running, heat can be pumped into the crawlspace versus to the desired register in the home.
 The mice may like this, but it doesn’t make sense to heat or cool your crawlspace.
 Seal all seams in the ducting to prevent heat loss and unwanted cold air entry.

 In homes where insulation and air sealing wasn’t done well in the wall cavities, cold air can enter a home around the electrical outlets.
 There are foam gaskets available that can be carefully placed behind the plastic outlet cover, to help seal the edges and prevent leaks.
 We have seen this concern on new construction homes as well when penetrations to the outside are not sealed well prior to insulating.
+You can buy these gaskets in large packs like this one: L.H.
+Dottie WPI25 Wall Plate Insulation Gasket, 25-Pack

 Whole House Fan: